istavrinides/AzureChallenge/README.md

 When adding a question, you are essentially "hydrating" the question.
 In this phase, we are leveraging the defined question template to add the specific paramaters/placeholder values for the specific challenge/question.
 When adding (or editing) a question, you need to do the following in the modal that will be shown:
 - Fill in any parameter values.
 If a Global parameter has been defined in the Challenge parameters or defined in a previous question, that value will be used.
 - Add answer parameters.
 If you don't add any, the question will be considered correct it the corresponding URI call returns an HTTP status code 200.
+  - Answer parameters for URI-based question require the following:
+    - **Path** (JSON path to the property to check - see below)
+    - **Value to check**: The value of the JSON property that needs to be true for the answer to be valid
+    - **Error Message**: What the user will see if the value is incorrect.
+  - Answer parameters for Mutliple Choice questions require the following:
+    - **Text**: The option text
+    - **Correct?**: If the option is correct or not.
+If only one of the options is correct, the whole list will be rendered as a radio button list.
+If more than one is correct, the whole list will be rendered as a checkbox list.
+    - **Error Message**: What the user will see if the value is incorrect.
-In case where the URI returns a JSON document, you can check values within the document.
+  - In case where the URI returns a JSON document, you can check values within the document.
 To do this, the following are supported:
     - Path:
       - A dot separated value that defines the JSON path to the desired property.
 For example, for the below JSON, to validate the value "myValue", you would give a path of **Path.To.Property** (case sensitive):
         ```
         {
             "Path": {
                 "To": {
                     "Property": "myValue"
                 }
             }
         }
         ```
         - A dot separated value with square brackets to denote a specific value in an array for a specific property.
 For example, for the below JSON, you would provide a path of **Path.To.Property[Name=Name2].MyProperty** and check the value **Value**
         ```
         {
             "Path": {
                 "To": {
                     "Property": [
                         {
                             "Name": "Name1",
                             "MyProperty": "SomeValue"
                         },
                         {
                             "Name": "Name2",
                             "MyProperty": "Value"
                         }
                     ]
                 }
             }
         }
         ```
       - If you need to have the dot (.) present in the Path (for example, for a resource identifier, you might have something like *Microsoft.Compute*, which should not be splitted but kept together), replace the dot with a double star (\*\*) (so in the previous example, you should enter *Microsoft\*\*Compute*).

 ## Configuration
 The following values need to be set in your local development environment: